paragj96/tact-di/README.md

 # tact-di
 Automatic Creation of Tactile Diagrams
-1. Download the project archive “tact-di.zip” and unzip it to your preferred location.
+1. Clone the repo to your preferred location.

 2. Make sure you have a working installation of Python 2.7.
 If not you can install Python from the following link: https://www.python.org/download/releases/2.7.2/